 By request from blog reader Mary I'm sharing some strategies I employ when eating out after having weight loss surgery.
+The first section is about my choices at sit down casual restaurants and the last section is about my healthiest options at fast food, quickie joints.

 Plan Ahead: If possible get a copy of the menu and plan what you are going to have in advance.
 That will save you from making poor choices on the spur of the moment.
 Most restaurants and fast food joints have a web presence, Google their website and read the menu in advance.
 Here's another great resource for menus.